Billynom8/DepthCrafter_GUI_Seg/README.md

     *   Optionally keep intermediate NPZ segment files.
     *   Generate visual representations (MP4, PNG/EXR sequence) of individual depth segments for review *after* initial NPZ processing.
 *   **Sidecar Metadata:**
-    *   Generates detailed JSON metadata files for both individual segments and final processed/merged videos, capturing all settings and processing information.
+    *   Generates detailed JSON metadata files for both individual segments and final processed/merged videos, capturing all settings and processing information(required for resuming).

 This GUI aims to make DepthCrafter more accessible and efficient for users dealing with multiple videos or those needing to break down large processing tasks.